redis-stack/redis-stack-docs/docs/stack/get-started/tutorials/stack-node.md

 ## Redis OM for Node.js

 Redis OM (pronounced *REDiss OHM*) is a library that provides object mapping for Redis—that's what the OM stands for... *object mapping*.
 It maps Redis data types — specifically Hashes and JSON documents — to JavaScript objects.
 And it allows you to search over these Hashes and JSON documents.
-It uses RedisJSON and RediSearch to do this.
+It uses the Redis JSON and Search and Query features to do this.

-RedisJSON and RediSearch are two of the modules included in Redis Stack.
-Modules are extensions to Redis that add new data types and new commands.
-RedisJSON adds a JSON document data type and the commands to manipulate it.
-RediSearch adds various search commands to index the contents of JSON documents and Hashes.
+JSON and Search and Query are two of the features included in Redis Stack.
+Features, formerly called modules, are extensions to Redis that add new data types and new commands.
+JSON adds a JSON document data type and the commands to manipulate it.
+Search and Query adds various search commands to index the contents of JSON documents and Hashes.

 Redis OM comes in *four* different versions.
 We'll be working with Redis OM for Node.js in this tutorial, but there are also flavors and tutorials for [Python](/docs/stack/get-started/tutorials/stack-python), [.NET](/docs/stack/get-started/tutorials/stack-dotnet/), and [Spring](docs/stack/get-started/tutorials/stack-spring).